stashgg/stash-playground/README.md

 ## Backend examples

-Some Stash integrations require you to build backend APIs.
-These are often for approving and processing purchases.
+Some Stash integrations require you to build APIs into your backend.
+These are often used to notify Stash that we can charge a player, or for you to grant players purchased products.
 The backend examples cover different frameworks for building these APIs and integrating with Stash.
 It's possible you have related logic in place already.

 ## Frontend examples

-Need help with this section
+These examples illustrate how to use different frontend frameworks with Stash's APIs.
+This includes creating checkout links, linking player accounts, and more.

 ## License